learn-co-curriculum/ios-environment-setup-summary/README.md

 The purpose of this document is to provide you with a summary of how your machine has been setup.

+If you haven't run the Learn OSX application yet, you can find it [here](https://learn.co/tools).

 ### XCode

 XCode, the Apple Development Environment, should have already been installed on your machine by you (it's very difficult to automate that).
 You can verify this by looking in your `Applications` directory and finding the program file.